Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement algorithm

 where \( E \) represents the entropy of image \(\widehat{I}_{h,\gamma_k} \), \( p(i) \) is the probability of occurrence of pixel intensity \( i \), and \( L \) is the total number of possible pixel intensity levels.\\

-The use of entropy as the second cost function facilitates obtaining an image with a high distribution of pixel intensities across the entire dynamic range, helping to balance the representation of dark and bright regions.
-Furthermore, the use of entropy ensures that the resulting image maintains a high level of detail.
-By facilitating a diverse distribution of intensity values, the algorithm can effectively enhance subtle textures, edges, and fine structures, leading to improved image interpretability \citep{Kuran}.\\
+The main idea of using entropy as a cost function was to increase the pixel distribution of the low-contrast image across the dynamic range, helping to balance the representation of dark and bright regions.
+Then, the algorithm can effectively enhance subtle textures, edges, and fine structures, leading to improved image interpretability \cite{Kuran}.\\